spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/clipboard-copy/README.md

-Performs copy the selected text to the clipboard.
+Copies the selected text to the clipboard only in a secure context.